 A digital marketing manager oversees all the processes outlined above.
 In a very small company, the manager may perform some of the marketing tasks.
 However, the role generally relates more toward ensuring all campaigns are performing, the team is working in tandem, deadlines are being met, and goals are hit.

-Calculating the Total Cost of Outsourcing Digital Marketing Activities
+Calculating the Total Cost of Outsourcing Digital Marketing Services

 If you were adding things up as we went, you might have noticed the minimum cost to outsource digital marketing came to around $10,000.
 However, this is not necessarily going to be your cost.
 Remember, in the beginning, I asked you to rephrase your question and think of it as “What’s the right digital marketing investment based on my business’s current status and goals?”